915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 A [`match`](../reference/compound_stmts.html#match) statement takes an expression and compares its value to successive patterns given as one or more case blocks.
-This is superficially similar to a switch statement in C, Java or JavaScript (and many other languages), but itâs more similar to pattern matching in languages like Rust or Haskell.
+This is superficially similar to a switch statement in C, Java or JavaScript (and many other languages), but it’s more similar to pattern matching in languages like Rust or Haskell.
 Only the first pattern that matches gets executed and it can also extract components (sequence elements or object attributes) from the value into variables.